-Source: Chief information officer responses to GAO survey. | GAO-18-566T
+Source: Chief information officer responses to GAO survey. | GAO-19-275T

-As our draft report states, although OMB has issued guidance aimed at addressing the three factors that were identified by at least half of the CIOs as major challenges, the guidance does not fully address those challenges.
+Although OMB has issued guidance aimed at addressing the three factors that were identified by at least half of the CIOs as major challenges, the guidance does not fully address those challenges.
 Further, regarding the financial resources challenge, OMB recently required agencies to provide data on CIO authority over IT spending; however, its guidance does not provide a complete definition of the authority.
-We believe that in the absence of such guidance, agencies have created varying definitions of CIO authority.
-Further, until OMB updates its guidance to include a complete definition of the authority that CIOs are to have over IT spending, it will be difficult for OMB to identify any deficiencies in this area and to help agencies make any needed improvements.
+In the absence of such guidance, agencies have created varying definitions of CIO authority.
+Until OMB updates its guidance to include a complete definition of the authority that CIOs are to have over IT spending, it will be difficult for OMB to identify any deficiencies in this area and to help agencies make any needed improvements.

-In order to address challenges in implementing CIO responsibilities, we intend to include in our draft report recommendations to OMB and each of the selected 24 federal agencies to improve the effectiveness of CIOs' implementation of their responsibilities for each of the six IT management areas.

-Agencies Need to Ensure That IT Acquisitions Are Reviewed and Approved by CIOs

-FITARA includes a provision to enhance covered agency CIOs' authority through, among other things, requiring agency heads to ensure that CIOs review and approve IT contracts.
-OMB's FITARA implementation guidance expanded upon this aspect of the legislation in a number of ways.42 Specifically, according to the guidance:

-- CIOs may review and approve IT acquisition strategies and plans, rather than individual IT contracts;43 - CIOs can designate other agency officials to act as their representatives, but the CIOs must retain accountability;44 - CAOs are responsible for ensuring that all IT contract actions are consistent with CIO-approved acquisition strategies and plans; and

-42OMB, Management and Oversight of Federal Information Technology, M-15-14 (Washington, D.C.: June 10, 2015).

-43OMB's guidance states that CIOs should onlyreview and approve individual IT contract actions if they are not part of an approved acquisition strategyor plan.

-44OMB has interpreted FITARA's "governance process" provision to permit such delegation.
+In order to address challenges in implementing CIO responsibilities, we made three recommendations to OMB and one recommendation to each of the selected 24 federal agencies to improve the effectiveness of CIOs' implementation of their responsibilities for each of the six IT management areas.
+Most agencies agreed with or had no comments on the recommendations.
+As of November 2018, all 27 of the recommendations had not been implemented.
+We will continue to monitor the implementation of these recommendations.
+Agencies Need to Ensure That IT Acquisitions Are Reviewed and Approved by CIOs FITARA includes a provision to enhance covered agency CIOs' authority through, among other things, requiring agency heads to ensure that CIOs review and approve IT contracts.
+OMB's FITARA implementation guidance expanded upon this aspect of the legislation in a number of ways.
+43 Specifically, according to the guidance: • CIOs may review and approve IT acquisition strategies and plans, rather than individual IT contracts; 44 • CIOs can designate other agency officials to act as their representatives, but the CIOs must retain accountability; 45 • CAOs are responsible for ensuring that all IT contract actions are consistent with CIO-approved acquisition strategies and plans; and • CAOs are to indicate to the CIOs when planned acquisition strategies and acquisition plans include IT.
+In January 2018, we reported 46 that most of the CIOs at 22 selected agencies 47 were not adequately involved in reviewing billions of dollars of IT acquisitions.
+For instance, most of the 22 agencies did not identify all of their IT contracts.
+In this regard, the agencies identified 78,249 IT-related contracts, to which they obligated \$14.7 billion in fiscal year 2016.
+43 OMB, Management and Oversight of Federal Information Technology , M-15-14 (Washington, D.C.: June 10, 2015).
+44 OMB's guidance states that CIOs should only review and approve individual IT contract actions if they are not part of an approved acquisition strategy or plan.
+45 OMB has interpreted FITARA's "governance process" provision to permit such delegation.
 That provision allows covered agencies to use the governance processes of the agency to approve a contract or other agreement for IT if the CIO of the agency is included as a full participant in the governance process.

-CAOs are to indicate to the CIOs when planned acquisition strategies and acquisition plans include IT.
+46 GAO, Information Technology: Agencies Need to Involve Chief Information Officers in Reviewing Billions of Dollars in Acquisitions, GAO-18-42 (Washington, D.C.: Jan.
+10, 2018).
+47 The 22 agencies are the Departments of Agriculture, Commerce, Education, Energy, Health and Human Services, Housing and Urban Development, Justice, Labor, State, the Interior, the Treasury, Transportation, and Veterans Affairs; the Environmental Protection Agency; General Services Administration; National Aeronautics and Space Administration; National Science Foundation; Nuclear Regulatory Commission; Office of Personnel Management; Small Business Administration; Social Security Administration; and U.S. Agency for International Development.